JaneliaSciComp/ossi-website/src/content/projects/easi-fish-pipeline.md

 image file: EASI-FISH.png
-image caption: Data processed by the EASI-FISH pipeline youtube url: https://youtu.be/QP7ffG9d-do?t=50 youtube caption: This video shows and explains the steps of the EASI-FISH pipe as well as a brief overview of the data input and output formats development team: [MultiFISH, Scientific Computing Software] programming language: [Nextflow, Python, Java, MATLAB] open source license: [BSD-3 Clause]
+image caption: Data processed by the EASI-FISH pipeline youtube url: https://youtu.be/QP7ffG9d-do?t=50 youtube caption: This video mostly discusses tools to view and analyse the EASI-FISH data but it has a good overview of the pipeline steps and the data formats from 0:50" to 4':40". development team: [MultiFISH, Scientific Computing Software] programming language: [Nextflow, Python, Java, MATLAB] open source license: [BSD-3 Clause]